warranttsai/warrant-entry-serverless-api/README.md

 # warrant-entry-serverless-api

-This project is created for serving the front-end project "warrant-entry".
-It includes the APIs for comment-related functions.
+This is the AWS Lambda serverless project.
+It is used to access the services in Warrant TSAI's personal AWS account

 Update on <b>1 October 2023</b>

 Program Language: JavaScript
 Runtime: nodejs14.x